jeffThompson/PhysicalComputing/Week03_Buttons/Demos/03-MultipleButtons.md

 ```

 You should see the LED blink once when the first button is pressed, twice when the second one is pressed!

 ***

+### HOW MANY BUTTONS CAN I HAVE?
+At this point, you might be wondering how many buttons you can have in a project.
+A good question!
+At the most basic, we're limited by the number of digital pins on our board.
+This is one of the reasons we might choose a Feather over a cheaper board with fewer inputs or splurge on something like the Arduino Mega.

+If we look at the *pinout* diagram (a drawing showing all the pins available to us and their names) for the Feather, we see some interesting things:

+* Digital pins: the usual ones we've been using; noted as `D4–6` and `D9–13`
+* `RX/TX`: these are used for serial (USB) connection but can also be used as `D0` and `D1` respectively
+* `SCK/MOSI/MISO`: used for `SPI` communication but also can be used as `D25/D24/D23`
+* `SDA/SCL`: used for `I2C` communication (which we'll talk about later) but also can be used as `D21/D22`; **these do not have pullup resistors so you'll need to add them!⚡️**
+* Analog pins: these can also be used as digital inputs, using `D14–19` for `A0–5`

+While theoreticaly these all will work, you may have to experiment.

+**MUTLIPLEXING**
+But if we only have a limited number of digital pins, you might start thinking about devices like computer keyboards and wondering how they handle so many buttons!
+Does your keyboard have a digital pin for each key?
+While that would work, it's really not practical.
+Instead, you can use a variety of different methods to get around this.
+The most common of these is something called [*multiplexing*](https://en.wikipedia.org/wiki/Multiplexing).
+Essentially, a little chip sits between your buttons and Feather board.
+Inside is a switch that reads the state of one button, then the next, etc. It does this really fast, so quickly that we don't notice (unless you do e-sports or something).

+The `CD74HC4067` multiplexing chip (what a mouthful!) is a great option and [Sparkfun has a nice breakout board](https://www.sparkfun.com/products/9056) to make using it even easier.
+This chip can be used for digital outputs too, so it's great for LEDs, and it can be chained together for even more buttons!
+It does require different code but is a super handy option for button-rich projects.

+**OTHER OPTIONS**
+Of course there are other great and interesting solutions to this problem.
+You can run buttons together with resistors and read them as analog values.
+You can also make a keyboard matrix, where the buttons are connected in rows and columns.
+All of these require a lot of research and experimentation, though.

+***